hoaihdinh/pet-network-distributed/README.md

 # Lost-and-Found Pets Network - Distributed System

-A comprehensive distributed system for matching lost and found pets using two different architectural patterns: **Microservices with gRPC** and **Layered Architecture with REST**.
+Original Project: A comprehensive distributed system for matching lost and found pets using two different architectural patterns: **Microservices with gRPC** and **Layered Architecture with REST**.
+Project 3: The Layered Architecture was used as the base for the implementation of both Raft and 2PC Consensus Algorithms.
+Raft was implemented by Hoai Dinh.
+2PC was implemented by Jennifer Hernandez.

 ## 📋 Table of Contents